phollandf5/quick-demos/README.md

- These playbooks are provided to sping a quick demo environment up in Azure or AWS.
+ These playbooks are provided to spin up a quick demo environment up in Azure or AWS.

  If you have ansible installed, you can run the playbooks with: